-CARS.COM — If your vehicle is giving off an unusual or sickening odor instead of that new-car smell, follow your nose and find the source of the aroma.
+CARS.COM — If your vehicle is giving off an unusual or sickening odor instead of that instantly identifiable new-car smell, follow your nose and find the source of the aroma.
 Bad smells can lead to expensive repairs or health hazards and shouldn’t be ignored.

 Sweet: Antifreeze has a sweet, syrupy odor, and smelling it inside a car usually means there’s a leak somewhere in the cooling system.
 The source may not be easy to see.
-For example, the leak could be from a corroded heat exchanger (aka heater core), which is usually behind the dashboard.
+For example, the leak could be from a corroded heat exchanger (aka a heater core), which is usually behind the dashboard.
 The leak could be in the form of steam that enters the cabin, producing the smell and potentially fogging the windows.
 Have this problem addressed, because breathing antifreeze isn’t good for you.

 Rubber: The smell of burning rubber could be an accessory drive belt that’s slipping or getting chewed up by a broken pulley or hose rubbing against a moving part.
 An overheated clutch plate also can smell like burning rubber.

 Electrical: Smell burnt toast?
 That could be a short circuit in an electrical component or overheated insulation.
 Take electrical odors seriously, because short circuits and overheated components are common sources of fire.

 Gas: It’s normal to smell a little gasoline when a cold engine is first started because of incomplete combustion.
 If you smell gas fumes after the engine is warm, though, the gas cap could be loose or the evaporative emissions control system — which is supposed to contain fuel vapors and recycle them through the engine — could be leaking or clogged.
 Even worse, gas could be leaking from the tank or another part of the fuel system, such as the fuel line.
 Always investigate gas smells you discover when your car is parked before starting the car and potentially igniting the fuel.